Author: Ameeba

 Conceptual Example Code

-The following is a conceptual example of how the vulnerability might be exploited.
-This could be a sample HTTP request sent to the vulnerable server:
+Below is a conceptual example of how the vulnerability might be exploited.
+This pseudocode simulates the process of a user opening a malicious file, leading to the execution of arbitrary code:

 Overview